YoelEigner/products-app/readme.md

 ### Building IOS App
 * not tested
+* this project is missing IOS build files, to generate the neccesary files run `npx expo run:ios`
 1. clone the repository by running the following command:
 ```bash
 git clone https://github.com/YoelEigner/products-app.git